core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 CBOR encoding: 39 012b

-## The "decimal64" Type
+## The 'decimal64' Type

-Leafs of type decimal64 MUST be encoded using either CBOR unsigned integer (major type 0) or CBOR signed integer (major type 1), depending on the actual value.
-The position of the decimal point is defined by the fraction-digits YANG statement and is not available in the CBOR encoding.
+f type decimal64 MUST be encoded using either CBOR unsigned integer (major type 0) or CBOR signed integer (major type 1), depending on the actual value.
+Leafs oThe position of the decimal point is defined by the fraction-digits YANG statement and is not available in the CBOR encoding.

 Definition example {{RFC7317}}: